THE SECURITY BRUTALIST

 Posture, Not Perimeter

-In a world of shifting surfaces, mobile identities, cloud entanglement, and third-party reach, the idea of a stable boundary is fantasy.
+Shifting surfaces, mobile identities, cloud entanglement, and third party reach make the idea of a stable boundary a fantasy.
 You don’t defend the edge.
-You are the edge—every control, every node, every decision.
+You are the edge.
+Every control, every node, every decision.

 Perimeters Decay